graphaware/neo4j-framework/README.md

 * [GraphAware Framework for Server Mode (Enterprise), version 2.0.3.3](http://graphaware.com/downloads/graphaware-server-enterprise-all-2.0.3.3.jar)

 When using Maven for dependency management, include one of more of the following dependencies in your pom.xml.
 Read further down this page to find out which dependencies you will need.
+The available ones are:

     <dependencies>
         ...